HelmholtzAI-Consultants-Munich/data-centric-platform/src/client/README.md

 pip install -e .
 ```

-This installation has been thoroughly tested using a conda environment with python version 3.9, 3.10, 3.11 on a macOS local machine.
+This installation has been thoroughly tested using a conda environment with python version 3.9, 3.10, 3.11 and 3.12 on a macOS local machine.